UMCCR-RADIO-Lab/snRNA-seq-atlas-of-pheochromocytoma-and-paraganglioma/bulk_dge_malignant_vs_benign.md

 # just highlight the genes of interest for the final figure
 genes.label <- c("MKI67", "TOP2A", "CDH19", "SOX10", "PTPRZ1", "ERBB3", "PLP1",  "COL1A1", "MMP9", "MMP12", "TWIST1", "EZH2", "GPR139", "MARCO", "TERT")

-# TODO: highlight genes depending on which pathways they are in
 # get the groups
 gene_groups_df <- dge_res_table %>%
   select(Gene, genes_groups)